 The 'i-Tree UK Project'

-One of the largest i-Tree projects ever with 724 plots surveyed by over 400 volunteers, London i-Tree Eco was used to provide a baseline value on which to monitor progress and set future goals.
+One of the largest i-Tree projects ever, with 724 plots surveyed by over 400 volunteers, London i-Tree Eco was used to provide a baseline value on which to monitor progress and set future goals.
 In 2014, London had over 8.4 million trees.
-These trees store 2.4 million tonnes (£146.9m) and sequester 77,000 tonnes of carbon per year (£4.79m/yr).
-They remove 2241 tonnes of pollution (£126.1m/yr), reduce storm water runoff by 3.5 million cubic meters per year (£2.8m/yr) and save energy in buildings worth more than £260,000.
+These trees stored 2.4 million tonnes of carbon (£146.9m) and sequester 77,000 tonnes/yr (£4.79m/yr).
+They remove 2241 tonnes of pollution (£126.1m/yr), reduce 3.5 million cubic meters of storm water runoff (£2.8m/yr) and save energy in buildings worth more than £260,000/yr.
 This information will allow for informed decisions about forest management, including the investments needed to improve the health of London's environment and people.

 This project used 200 random plots and recorded 898 trees.
-It found that Glasgow had an above average tree density (112/ha) and many large trees, but there was a lack of medium-sized trees which presents a potential future risk.
-The trees store £40m of carbon and remove 9,000 tonnes of carbon every year; enough to offset 177% of CO2 emissions from Glasgow's cars.
-They also provide £1.4m in air quality health benefits and reduce sewerage costs by £1.1m.
+Glasgow has an above average tree density (112/ha) and many large trees, but there is a lack of medium-sized trees which presents a potential future risk.
+Trees store £40m of carbon and remove 9,000 tonnes of carbon every year; enough to offset 177% of CO2 emissions from Glasgow's cars.
+Trees provide £1.4m in air quality health benefits and reduce sewerage costs by £1.1m.
 Oak and ash disease threaten 17% of the tree population and urban regeneration poses a threat as many trees are on vacant land.
 32% of urban space could be planted with a diverse range of species to reduce disease risk and increase the ES benefits.

-Other studies in the i-Tree UK Project include Edinburgh, Bridgend , the Tawe Catchment and Torbay , Petersfield (In Press), Burton (In Press) Southampton (unpublished) and Oldham (unpublished).
-Information about the ES benefits provided by urban forests in these areas is available online at http://www.forestry.gov.uk/fr/itree.
+Other studies in the i-Tree UK Project include Edinburgh, Bridgend , the Tawe Catchment and Torbay , Petersfield, Burton, Southampton and Oldham (see http://www.forestry.gov.uk/fr/itree)